Azure/ip-masq-agent-v2/README.md

 By default, the agent is configured to treat the three private IP ranges specified by [RFC 1918](https://tools.ietf.org/html/rfc1918) as non-masquerade CIDRs.
 These ranges are `10.0.0.0/8`, `172.16.0.0/12`, and `192.168.0.0/16`.
 To change this behavior, see the flags section below.
 The agent will also treat link-local (`169.254.0.0/16`) as a non-masquerade CIDR by default.

-By default, the agent is configured to reload its configuration from the `/etc/config/ip-masq-agent` file in its container every 60 seconds.
+By default, the agent is configured to reload its configuration from the `/etc/config/` directory in its container every 60 seconds.

 The agent configuration file should be written in yaml or json syntax, and may contain three optional keys:
 - `nonMasqueradeCIDRs []string`: A list strings in CIDR notation that specify the non-masquerade ranges.